-- If a bid is accepted in the context of a so-called online auction or a purchase is made via the online after sale, which is not an auction according to § 34b GewO, § 156 BGB or a public auction according to § 312g Paragraph 2 No. 10 BGB, a buyer who is a consumer is entitled statutory right of withdrawal.
-In this sense, consumers are natural persons who do not submit purchase bids with a purpose that can be assigned to their commercial or independent professional activity.
-If a consumer makes use of his statutory right of withdrawal, he regularly has to bear the costs of the return shipment.
-In addition, the provisions of the separate instructions on withdrawal linked below continue to apply.
+- If a bid is accepted within the framework of a so-called online auction or a purchase via the online post-sale, which does not constitute an auction pursuant to § 34b GewO, § 156 BGB or a public auction pursuant to § 312g para.
+2 no. 10 BGB, a buyer who is a consumer shall be entitled to a statutory right of revocation.
+Consumers in this sense are natural persons who do not submit purchase bids with a purpose that can be attributed to their commercial or independent professional activity.
+If a consumer makes use of his statutory right of revocation, he must regularly bear the costs for the return shipment.
+In addition, the provisions of the cancellation policy linked enclosed shall apply to the right of cancellation.

 • 2% of the hammer price between € 400 and € 50,000 (2,38 % incl.
 VAT)

 • 1.5% of the hammer price between € 50,001 and € 200,000 (1,785 % incl.
 VAT)